anthonyshew/inthezone/content/docs/teamstage/tsMulti/articles/getting-started-using-your-content-editor.md

 #### File Collections

-A *folder collection* is a collection where you can't edit the amount of files that are in the collection.
+A *file collection* is a collection where you can't edit the amount of files that are in the collection.
 We create the files and its structure on our end and you get to edit the content of it.
 You won't find any buttons to create new files or delete existing ones.
 Of course, you will still be able to edit existing files.

 This is useful for when we need to get a certain piece of information from you that won't be something that won't be repeating.
 For example, the name of your organization, your contact email, or a social media account handle.
 We just need it once and you're good!